Oxford Union: A Legacy of Debate & Distinguished Speakers

 But the stage isn’t just for big government names.
 Important figureheads from the worlds of science, music, the screen and stage, business and sports are also included in the ranks of Union speakers.
 The highlights include Morgan Freeman and Johnny Depp, Stephen Hawking and Richard Dawkins, Lord Alan Sugar, A$AP Rocky and Elton John, Shakira, Stephen Fry and Sepp Blatter.

 For one day of the year, the Oxford Scholastica Academy adds to this star-studded line-up with the participants of the debating Masterclass.
 After an afternoon of learning about constructive dialogue and the format of debate, students have the chance to follow in the footsteps of their heroes and compete in the debating chamber for the final round.
-Described by many finalists as one of the best experiences of their life, it’s an unmissable opportunity and is always a highlight of the summer school.
+Described by many finalists as one of the best experiences of their life, it’s an unmissable opportunity and is always a highlight of the Oxford summer school.

-The Oxford Union Society
+The student leadership of the Oxford Union Society

 The Standing Committee, the governing body of the Union, is made up of aspiring students from Oxford University.
 The buzz around the election period for the Union Committee is palpable throughout the city as students jostle for prestigious roles.